Qarik-Group/runbooks/cf.md

 Before you can interact with Cloud Foundry from the command-line.

-If deployed with Genesis, use the `login` addon:
+This is done via the `login` Genesis kit addon:
 ```
 $ genesis do my-env login
 Running login addon for my-env